 C.S.
 Lewis once wrote, “There are no ordinary people.
 You have never talked to a mere mortal.”
 The intricate stories and unsolved mysteries contained inside ourselves and every person that we meet are part of what makes each new encounter an exciting possibility.

 The 2020 Season will take you on a serious (and seriously funny) journey to get to know yourself AND the more-than-mere mortal sitting right next to you.
 Whether it’s a story of true identity, new identity or even mistaken identity, this season is an opportunity to explore the things we never knew about ourselves and our neighbors and to celebrate the things that bind us together.

-Steel Magnolias is a wonderful glimpse into evolving friendships and Babette’s Feast‘s pivotal character is a stranger whose true identity is slowly revealed.
-See How They Run is a madcap romp of mistaken identities, and The Spitfire Grill shows us a town full of neighbors reaching for rediscovery and hope.
-We close the season with The Old Man and the Old Moon, an adventurous quest set to music that takes us all on a search for our true selves and our true home.
+Babette’s Feast‘s pivotal character is a stranger whose true identity is slowly revealed, See How They Run is a madcap romp of mistaken identities, and The Spitfire Grill shows us a town full of neighbors reaching for rediscovery and hope.

 When we experience a play together, whether it’s a comedy, drama or musical, the characters that cross the stage illuminate our lives and prompt insight, gasps and giggles.
 As life seems to move faster and society feels more fragmented, sometimes the theater is one of the best places to see clearly, and maybe even meet the onstage version of your neighbor (and yourself)!